VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 VO2max is closely linked to your cardiovascular and respiratory systems.
 A higher VO2max means your heart pumps more blood per beat, your lungs can take in more oxygen, and your muscles are better at using that oxygen for energy.
 This is especially important for athletes, but even non-athletes can benefit from a higher VO2max.

-What are improved VO2max is associated with:
+What is improved VO2max associated with:

 Chronic Conditions